Maga222006/ASSISTANT_PROJECT/README.md

 ## Description

-This project implements an AI-powered assistant capable of handling various user requests and tasks efficiently.
+This project implements an AI-powered assistant capable of handling various user requests and tasks efficiently, with support for parallel task execution.

 ## Features